Sick notes are also known as ‘Fit notes’.

 Guidance on fit notes for school children and absences from examinations from the British Medical Association

-It should be noted that GPs do not provide sick notes for schoolchildren or those in education.
+It should be noted that GPs do not provide sick notes for school children or those in education.

 When children are absent from school owing to illness, schools may request a letter from a parent or guardian, and this is no different during an exam period.